danielfpcosta/danielfpcosta/README.md

 - 💞️ I’m looking to collaborate on ...
 - On projects that hence to change the future and that are idologicaly challenging.
 - 📫 How to reach me ...
-- By email on danielfpcosta@gmail.com or by discord rasek#1010
+- By email on danielfpcosta@gmail.com or by discord "smoly"

 <!---
 danielfpcosta/danielfpcosta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.